 Each degree program includes core courses (see the MBC Catalog) designed to help students grow in their understanding of Scripture and their commitment to our Lord Jesus Christ.
 Students will be engaged in ministry training in the classroom and through experience in local churches.
 Courses specifically designed for discipleship guide students in ministry training and experience.
 Bible exposition courses are offered in a systematic rotation to give students a breadth of study in various authors and literary styles.

 Each degree program also includes general education courses.
 MBC has selected courses in each general education discipline to prepare the student specifically for ministry.
 For example, our History of Western Civilization course teaches students to make the connection between the history they are learning and the Bible’s historical background.

 Students who complete the Bachelor of Arts degree will be able to:

-- Apply discipleship ministry skills through one-to-one or small group accountability.
-The skill of training others to “follow me as I follow Christ” (1 Corinthians 11:1) is the essential element to maintaining the Church from one generation to the next.
-Living the standard of a godly life is critical for leading and serving in a local church; therefore, students will learn to follow Biblical leadership and model a Biblical lifestyle for others to follow, and intentionally reproduce new disciple-makers.
+- Apply discipleship ministry skills in one-to-one and small group relationships.
+The skill of training others to “follow me as I follow Christ” (1 Corinthians 11:1) is the essential element to maintaining the church from one generation to the next.
+Students will learn to follow biblical leadership, model a biblical lifestyle for others to follow, and intentionally reproduce new disciple-makers.